JuanvdHeijden/PersonManagement/README.md

 The idea of this repository is to show my personal capabilities with Java, and Spring Boot & Spring JPA in particular.
 This application is purely for demo purposes and has specific requirements.

+# Prerequisites

+- Java 17 or higher
+- Gradle

 # How to Run
 Run the following commands
 ```agsl